dalehenrich/gsApplicationTools/docs/gettingStarted.md

 ---

+###Manual Transaction Mode
+**Excerpted from [Programming Guide for GemStone/S 64 Bit][3], Section 8.1**

+---

+####*Manual transaction mode*

+*In this mode, you can be logged in and outside of a transaction.
+You explicitly control whether your session starts a transaction, makes changes, and commits.
+Although a transaction is started for you when you log in, you can set the transaction mode to manual, which aborts the current transaction and leaves you outside a transaction.
+You can subsequently start a transaction when you are ready to commit.
+Manual transaction mode provides a method of minimizing the transactions, while still managing the repository for concurrent access.*

+*In manual transaction mode, you can view the repository, browse objects, and make computations based upon object values.
+You cannot, however, make your changes permanent, nor can you add any new objects you may have created while outside a transaction.
+You can start a transaction at any time during a session; you can carry temporary results that you may have computed while outside a transaction into your new transaction, where they can be committed, subject to the usual constraints of conflict-checking.*

+---

 ###Maintenance VM
 The *maintenance vm* is a gem server that must be run while serving Seaside requests.
 The main job of the *maintenance vm* is to reap expired session state.
 The *maintenance vm* also runs an hourly *mark For collect*.
 For large Seaside installations (a stone where the entire GemStone repository cannot fit into the Shared Page Cache), the *mark for collect* should be moved into a separate gem server and run during off-peak hours.

+###Object Log
+The *object log* is a persistent, reduced conflict collection of **ObjectLogEntry** instances.
+An **ObjectLogEntry** records the following information:
+  - *pid* of the gem in which the instance is created
+  - instance creation time stamp
+  - user-defined label
+  - priority (debug, error, fatal, info, interaction, trace, or transcript)
+  - user-defined object
+  - user-defined tag

+One can add arbitrary labeled  objects to the *object log*, so it can function as a very sophisticated form of *print statement debugging*.

 ###Transaction Conflict
 **Excerpted from [Programming Guide for GemStone/S 64 Bit][3], Section 8.2**